-ENTERING STUDENTS: All new, returning, transfer students who want to change a major and have the change effective for their first semester must do so by July 1 if entering or returning for Fall Semester, or by December 1 if entering or returning for Spring Semester.
-No changes are permitted after that date, even if the program is still open, until after registration.
+ENTERING STUDENTS: All new, returning, transfer students who want to change a major and have the change effective for their first semester must contact the Admissions Office.
+No changes are permitted after the Admissions Office begins assigning registration appointments and determining program eligibility.

 CONTINUING STUDENTS: Continuing students may request a change of major any time during the year, except during pre-registration and registration, as long as the program is still open.
 If the program is closed, students must request a change of major by April 2 for the Fall Semester, or by November 1 for the Spring Semester.
 No requests for change of major into programs that are filled will be accepted after these deadlines.
-Students who change a major into a program that is filled is put on "standby" status.
+A student who changes majors into a program that is filled is put on "standby" status.
 They may not register for major courses until after all students on "major" status have been registered.
-Students on standby status often have a one semester wait before major courses may be taken.
+Students on standby status often have a one or more semester wait before major courses may be taken.